openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/concepts.rst

    :term:`B` directory is, by default, the same as the :term:`S` directory.

--  *do_install*: After compilation completes, BitBake executes the :ref:`ref-tasks-install` task.
+-  :ref:`ref-tasks-install`: After compilation completes, BitBake executes the :ref:`ref-tasks-install` task.
    This task copies files from the :term:`B` directory and places them in a holding area pointed to by the :term:`D`